Local Whittle estimation with (quasi-)analytic wavelets: Transform of the multivariate process

 \subsection{Selesnick's common factor filters}

-From Heisenberg's uncertainty principle, analytic filters with finite support do not exist.
 We choose here to consider the quasi-analytic filters introduced by \cite{Thiran,Selesnick-thiran}.
-The \emph{common-factor} wavelets, defined by \cite{Selesnick-thiran}, are parametrized by a degree $L$ on the analytic property of the derived complex wavelet.
-We refer the reader to \cite{Selesnick2001, Selesnick-thiran, common_factor} for a fuller description of the construction of the wavelets and their properties.
+The \emph{common-factor} wavelets, defined by \cite{Selesnick-thiran}, have a compact support and are quasi-analytic.
+They are parameterized by a degree $L$ quantifying the approximation of the analytic property of the derived complex wavelet.
+We refer the reader to \cite{Selesnick2001, Selesnick-thiran, common_factor} for a fuller description of the construction of the wavelets and of their properties.

-Let $\widehat{d}_L(\lambda)$ be defined by
+Let $\widehat{d}_L(\lambda)$, $\lambda\in\R$, be defined by

 Next, filters $(\hat h^{(L)}$, $\hat h^{(H)})$, and $(\hat g^{(L)}, \hat g^{(H)})$ are defined by